microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 #### **Task 6.1: Create a new Azure Public Load Balancer in the destination environment**

-If you like to see the already existing public Load balancer from the Azure Portal go to the destination Resource Group and select the already existiing Azure Loadbalancer.
+If you like to see the already existing public Load balancer from the Azure Portal go to the destination Resource Group and select the already existing Azure Loadbalancer.

 > [!NOTE]
 > You can use the Filter to look for "load*"